algolia/algolia-react-boilerplate/README.md

 - First we just display the wrong query ex: yellow pant nike with an apologize message.
 - Secondly we incorporate the query suggestions to help the customer on navigation behaviour.
 - Third we stored, if the person already go on our website, his previous articles see.
-Them if he types a wrong query, we use Recomment and Related product with his last article seen, to create a carousel.
+Them if he types a wrong query, we use Recommend and Related product with his last article seen, to create a carousel.

 <h3 style="font-family='Helvetica'; font-size=15px; font-weight=bold; color=grey;"> 👩‍💼🧑‍💼 Personas</h3>